Western Animation: CB Bears

-- Blastoff Buzzard, a cartoon similar to Road Runner vs. Coyote, and the only H-B cartoon whose soundtrack had no human voices at all;
+- Blastoff Buzzard, a cartoon similar to Wile E. Coyote and the Road Runner, and the only H-B cartoon whose soundtrack had no human voices at all;

 - Heyyyy, It's the King, an all-animal parody of Happy Days;

 - Posse Impossible, a Spin-Off of the series finale of Hong Kong Phooey;

 - Shake, Rattle and Roll, in which a trio of ghosts inhabited an abandoned hotel, and

 - Undercover Elephant, about a secret-agent pachyderm and his mouse partner.

 - Aroused by Their Voice: Boogie has this reaction when he hears Charlie.